k3ntako/Clash-Royale-Elixir-Counter/README.md

   $ npm test && npm test-nw
 ```

-## Why Selenium and NightWatch?
+## Why Selenium?
 -  JSDOM does not support [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so it's not easily possible to test this website using JSDOM.
 More on this issue [here](https://github.com/jsdom/jsdom/issues/1030).
   - Selenium replies on browser, so it can test on modern browsers without worrying about continued support.
 - "Karma has primarily been designed for low level (unit) testing."
 As mentioned on their [FAQ](http://karma-runner.github.io/4.0/intro/faq.html) Karma is built more for unit testing opposed to acceptance testing.
-I wanted the ability to work on a higher level and chose to go with [NightWatch](https://nightwatchjs.org/).
+- Initially, I wanted to work with NightWatch, however, they do not support Shadow DOM.
+  - As mentionned above, Selenium is able to render Shadow DOMs unlike JSDOM, but like NightWatch, it also does not support querying Shadow DOM elements (i.e., WebElement.element() will not return elements in the Shadow DOM).
+  - After finding this wonderful [article](https://medium.com/rate-engineering/a-guide-to-working-with-shadow-dom-using-selenium-b124992559f) with a method to work around this issue, I figured that NightWatch was an unnecessary extra layer.

+## Documentation of Testing Libraries
+- [mocha](https://mochajs.org/) - Mocha is a Javascript test runner.
+- [chai](https://www.chaijs.com/guide/) - Chai is a BDD/TDD assertion library.
+- [selenium-webdriver](https://selenium.dev/selenium/docs/api/javascript/index.html) - Selenium is a browser automation library.